archiearmstrong/archiearmstrong/README.md

 - Recent physics graduate looking for some work!
 - Like to tinker with simulation and analysis in Python, experienced in Mathematica & MATLAB.
-- Eager to collaborat on any promject. 👀
+- Eager to collaborate on any promject. 👀
   Contact me on [Linkedin](https://www.linkedin.com/in/archiearmstrong)